fractastical/ar/README.md

 What is it?
 ===========

-Lite Nu is Nu stripped down to the bare minimum:
+Arc/Nu is Arc 3.1 implemented with the Nu compiler.
+It also includes some additional libraries and applications that I've found useful.

   * _"01 nu.rkt"_ is the Nu compiler for Arc
   * _"02 arc.arc"_ is copied unmodified from Arc 3.1
+  * _"lib/01 utils.arc"_ contains generic utilities
+  * _"lib/02 parameters.arc"_ implements implicit parameters
+  * _"lib/03 paths.arc"_ contains functions for inspecting and manipulating paths
+  * _"lib/04 import.arc"_ implements an `import` macro for loading files
   * _"03 repl.arc"_ implements a REPL
-  * _"arc"_ is an executable that will load the above three files in order
+  * _"arc"_ is an executable that will load the above files in order

-Okay, so it's basically just Arc 3.1 (it even copies arc.arc from Arc 3.1!).
+Okay, so it's basically Arc 3.1 (it even copies arc.arc from Arc 3.1!).
 Why would you want to use it over Arc 3.1 or Anarki, then?

   * It's faster!
 Nu strives to be *at least* as fast as Arc 3.1, and in some